 Gas stations are pretty easy to find in Canada, especially if you are near the cities.

 However in the mountains, countryside, and rural backcountry areas, you will need to plan your mileage out.
 In general, the further north you go and further away from population the fewer chances to fill up there is.
-Most tourists probably won’t venture this way, but if you do it’s important to have jerry cans in case of an emergency.
+Many tourists probably won’t venture this way, but if you do it’s important to have jerry cans in case of an emergency.

 Despite their name, petrol stations sell both gasoline (petrol) and diesel.
 Gas stations tend to be self-service, so you’ll need to fill up the tank yourself.
 In Canada you can place the pump in and it will lock in the car.
 The pump automatically stops when the car is full.
 You can typically pay at the pump with a credit card in Canada.